OlympusDAO/olympus-docs/docs/basics/olympus-give.md

 ## How do I take part?

-When Olympus Give goes live, you can follow these steps to set up the donation:
+When an Olympus Give cause goes live, you can follow these steps to set up the donation:

 1. [Acquire sOHM  or gOHM tokens](../using-the-website/staking).
    They earn you rebase rewards that can be redirected to the causes.
 2. Head over to the Give section of the Olympus App.
 3. In the “My Donations” tab, you’ll be able to see a number of causes which we have partnered with.
 4. You can also donate to any **verified wallet** of your choosing - family, friends, or organizations in your community.
 5. Once you have selected a recipient, determine the sOHM amount that you wish to pledge/deposit into the Give Vault for that recipient.
 6. The recipient will receive all the rebase rewards from the pledged tokens **indefinitely** --- until you withdraw your principle from the pool.

 ## What are the causes I can donate to?